 To reduce the risk of dying from the condition, reduce heat loss, take off wet clothes, and add layers.
 Severe hypothermia may make the sufferer completely still and will require immediate treatment to avoid death.

 While the mountain landscape and uncorrupted natural beauty may lead to expectations of great air quality, New Zealand has the second highest rate of asthma in the world.

 The New Zealand Asthma Foundation says more than 600,000 adults and children in the country have the condition.
 Some of the contributing factors to the high incidence may include climate, poor diet, immunization rates, lack of health care, childhood respiratory infections, and use of antibiotics.

 Severe asthma affects 10% of adults and 8% of teenagers, and incidence of hospitalization has doubled since the 1970s.
 If you're an asthma sufferer, bring your medications and inhalers in case you experience an attack.

-Before you get strapped into the bungy harness, find out what real dangers you face, and if you're covered by your insurance policy.
+Before you get strapped into the bungy harness, find out what real dangers you face and how to stay safe on an adventure in New Zealand.